Why every ski trail map looks the same

 Niehues’s process starts up in the air.
 To capture all angles of a mountain, Niehues takes a small plane and photographs the mountain, starting thousands of feet above the summit and then slowly circling downward.
 (He’s only been caught in a serious snow storm once, when he had to use a credit card to chip all the frost away from the windows every two or three shots.)
 The aerial photos form the basis for his work, though he will also sometimes reference Google Earth, even though he says it’s not accurate enough to capture the topography, to get a sense of perspective.
 Surprisingly, making the map doesn’t require him to ski the mountain–in fact, when he started out in his career, he didn’t ski at all.
 Even today, he says he rarely skis the mountains he’s painting (though he says he’s an intermediate skier now).

-Once he has the materials together, a first sketch on vellum takes about two days.
-The vellum enables him to make blueprints, which he sends to his client, usually a ski resort, for feedback.
-Then, the painting begins.
+Once he has the materials together, a first sketch takes about two days.
+Then he sends the sketch to his client, usually a ski resort, for feedback.
+Finally, the painting begins.
 A large mountain–like Breckenridge Resort in Colorado, which has a five peaks, 187 trails, and 34 lifts–usually takes him three weeks.
 After all, Niehues individually paints every single tree.

 Many of Niehues’s original maps are still in use, even if they’re several years old, including one of his first maps, of Winter Park Resort in Colorado.
 When ski mountains add new trails, sometimes they’ll have someone on staff tweak Niehues’s original map (usually, it’s fine with him, but sometimes so many poor alterations are made that Niehues asks the resort to take his name off the map).
 But when there are large-scale changes, like adding a backside to the mountain, Niehues sometimes comes back to do another map.
 Over the course of his career, he’s done a grand total of five different maps just for Heavenly, a resort in Lake Tahoe, California.